 7 Things Elizabeth did to Crush It:

 1. Became an Expert of her Product

 Without experience in physical products, it always seems tough to know exactly where to start with everything.
-I always think the best place to start is writing down all your questions and then make Google your friend as you begin your research.
+I always think the best place to start is to write down all your questions and then make Google your friend as you begin your research.
 This is how Elizabeth played it, and she used Google to start sourcing and to learn everything she possibly could about how to create these custom play mats.
-She researched everything from government foam standards, to the process behind creating the mats to the best shipping methods… essentially she became an expert in foam.
+She researched everything from government foam standards to the process behind creating the mats to the best shipping methods… essentially she became an expert in foam.

 Takeaway: Do your research!
 If you have an idea you need to network and start speaking to people so you can find the connections you need to make it happen.
 Many beginning entrepreneurs are too precious with their ideas, worrying that someone would “steal it”.